 Young Adult Sci-Fi & Fantasy author, collaborator of awesome, Ravenclaw, geek girl extraordinaire, INFJ, reader of books and tarot, wearer of heart on sleeve, seeker of silver linings, but most of all a lover of life.
+Follow me on Patreon for all your tarot needs!

 10 (Subjectively) Interesting Things About Miranda